ericrkuo/DeadCodeRemover/README.md

 Currently, our implementation treats all **return variables** from each function as effective variables.
 This is mainly for the reason that return variables from most functions are what's primarily computed in the function, thus the statements that the return variable depends on is not dead code.

 However, this means that functions that do not have any return values will not have any effective variables, and thus, our analysis will be unable to detect dead code.
 Therefore, in the future, our project could have more advanced methods of finding effective variables, either by looking at the core variables mentioned in the function documentation, or by using the frequency of variables referenced in a function.
+For the time being, the user can fix this by supplying their own list of effective variables through our CLI.
+Although this can be cumbersome for the user, we still think this is valuable since a programmer may know what the core variables of a function are, and just pass those to our analysis to remove the dead code.

 ## Program slicing & design tradeoffs